Mild

 Pollen levels in Austin are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tree pollen: None.
-Grass pollen: Very Low.
-Weed pollen: None.
+Tree pollen: Very Low.
+Grass pollen: Low.
+Weed pollen: Low.

-Tree pollen in Austin is none today.
+Tree pollen in Austin is very low today.

-Grass pollen in Austin is very low today.
+Grass pollen in Austin is low today.

-Weed pollen in Austin is none today.
+Weed pollen in Austin is low today.

 This forecast tracks supported tree, grass, and weed pollen for Austin.
 Cedar can be part of local tree-pollen season, but this page does not show a separate cedar or mold count unless source data provides it.